 If a peering server requires Sipwise C5 to authenticate for outbound calls (by sending a 407 as response to an INVITE), then you have to configure the authentication details in the Preferences view of your peer host.

-Figure 17.
+Figure 29.
 Select Peering Server Preferences

-To configure this setting, open the Remote Authentication tab and edit the following four preferences:
+To configure this setting, open the Remote Authentication tab and edit the following three preferences:

 - peer_auth_user: <username for peer auth>

 - peer_auth_pass: <password for peer auth>

 - peer_auth_realm: <domain for peer auth>

-- peer_auth_register: <enable or disable an outbound registration for the peering>

-- peer_auth_hf_user: <username parameter for Authorization hf>